 JCLP students choose from a broad array of supervised fieldwork opportunities in local and national agencies.
 International summer placements via the University of Haifa are also available.

-- The JCLP is a demanding five-semester (twenty month) program which combines MSW requirements, 15 credits of Judaic Studies, a four-semester professional development seminar, and involvement in community programming.
+- The JCLP is a demanding five-semester (twenty month) on-campus program which combines MSW requirements, 15 credits of Judaic Studies, a four-semester professional development seminar, and involvement in community programming.
 Students benefit from close faculty advising and an extensive alumni network.